Amayomiee/Data-Projects/Project4-Folder/README.md

 - Incorporated slicers, drill-downs, and cross-filtering functionality, allowing users to interact with data dynamically.
 - Utilized charts, maps, and gauges for geographical sales and returns representation as well as revenue and transaction comparisons.

-## Key Insights Delivered
-- Real-time assessment of customer demographics, aiding targeted marketing strategies.
-- Inventory optimization through 'Sales by Product' insights, reducing overstock and stockouts.
-- Comparative sales analysis, highlighting underperforming regions for strategic realignment.
-- Dynamic '60-Day Revenue' measure aiding in short-term financial planning and forecasting.
-- Profitability analysis by product category, guiding resource allocation, and promotional efforts.

-## Repository Contents
-- ## Repository Contents
+## Repository Content

-- [`Maven-Market-CSV-Files.zip`](./Maven-Market-CSV-Files.zip): A zip file containing all raw CSV files used in this project.
-Click to download and access the data necessary for the Power BI reports.
+- `111 - Maven-Market-CSV-Files.Zip/`: Folder containing all raw CSV files.
-- `MavenMarket Project Report.pbix`: The complete Power BI report file with interactive dashboards and detailed analytics
+- `MavenMarket Project Report.pbix`: The complete Power BI report file with interactive dashboards and detailed analytics.
+- `README.md`: Detailed documentation of this project.

 ## Tools Used
 - **Microsoft Power BI**: For data consolidation, transformation, and interactive dashboard creation.
 - **DAX**: For advanced analytical calculations and measures in the Power BI model.

 ## Conclusion
-This project serves as a comprehensive business intelligence solution for Maven Market, employing advanced analytics to transform raw sales data into actionable insights.
-Through interactive data visualizations, Maven Market's stakeholders can make informed, data-driven decisions to steer company direction, optimize operations, and boost financial performance.
+This project offered a comprehensive business intelligence solution for Maven Market, employing advanced analytics to transform raw sales data into useful insights.
+Through interactive data visualizations, Maven Market's stakeholders can make informed, data-driven decisions and also optimize opeartions to steer the company in the right direction.

+## Credits

+Data and tools utilized in this project were sourced from Maven Analytics.
+For more on Maven Analytics, please visit their [website](https://mavenanalytics.io/)